obastemur/tf-idf/README.md

  - This small project is requested by Prof. S. Hoa Nguyen from PJWSTK.
  - I was able to develop this easily thanks to [Node.JS](http://nodejs.org) and it's [contributors](https://github.com/joyent/node/graphs/contributors)
- - I've learned a lot from [Joseph Wilk's blog](http://blog.josephwilk.net/projects/latent-semantic-analysis-in-python.html) on practical usage of the methods given above
+ - I've learned a lot from [Joseph Wilk's blog](http://blog.josephwilk.net/projects/latent-semantic-analysis-in-python.html) on practical usage of the given methods above
- - (JXcore)[http://jxcore.com] is used to run node applications.
+ - [JXcore](http://jxcore.com) is used to run node applications.
 You can also use [Node.JS](http://nodejs.org) or [IO.JS](https://iojs.org/en/index.html)
  - A very nice reading on data mining is available from [stanford.edu](http://infolab.stanford.edu/~ullman/mmds/book.pdf)
  - I have no expertise in this subject.
 If you see a mistake, feel free to contribute from Github.